Where to buy: Amazon

 Are No Cow Bars Healthy?

 No Cow Bars aren’t particularly healthy or unhealthy.
-On one hand, they give you essentially zero vitamins and minerals (only 2% of your RDA of iron).
+On one hand, they don’t give you much in terms of vitamins and minerals (although 20% of your RDA of iron is nice).
+Note that the amount of iron varies by flavor significantly.

-However, there’s also no trans fats, essentially no sugar as well.
+However, there’s also no trans fats, and essentially no sugar as well.

 You certainly wouldn’t want to try and live off No Cow bars, but having one or two on a regular basis shouldn’t be unhealthy.